antaljanosbenjamin/scan-build/README.rst

 original build command would have been ``make all`` only.)

 The 1. runs the analyzer right after the real compilation.
-So, if the build process removes removes intermediate modules (generated sources) the analyzer output still kept.
+So, if the build process removes intermediate modules (generated sources) the analyzer output still kept.

 The 2. and 3. generate the compilation database first, and filters out those